flame-code/FLAME/docs/16_minhocao.rst

 =================================================

-The minima hopping method implements a a global optimization technique to identify the ground state structure of any chemical system.
+The minima hopping method implements a global optimization technique to identify the ground state structure of any chemical system.

 Input/Output files
 ==================

 In addition to the standard *flame_in.yaml* file, further input files are required to start a MHM run.
-Also, important the information will be written into output files other than *flame_log.yaml*
+Also, important information will be written into output files other than *flame_log.yaml*, e.g., *earr.dat* and *global.mon*.

-**poscur.ascii/poscur.vasp**: starting or current configuration of a MHM run either in the *ascii* or *vasp* format, in Angstrom.
+**poscur.ascii/poscur.vasp**: intitial or current configuration of a MHM run either in the *ascii* or *vasp* format, in Angstrom.
 It will be overwritten continuously as the simulation progresses with the current local minimum structure.